 C.2.7 always statement in checkers

-The always procedure in checkers allowed by IEEE Std 1800-2009, but always_comb, always_latch, and always_ff were forbidden.
+The always procedure in checkers was allowed by IEEE Std 1800-2009, but always_comb, always_latch, and always_ff were forbidden.
 The limitations imposed on the always procedure in checkers included the limitations imposed on always_ff procedures outside checkers.
 In this version of the standard always_comb, always_latch, and always_ff have been added for checkers.
 As a result the general always procedure in checkers would have imposed the same limitations as always_ff does.
 Therefore the usage of always procedures in checkers is deprecated and does not appear in this version of the standard.

 REPLACE